The "land swap" - the future of the Brooklyn Marine Terminal

 They are promising “deep community engagement,” but limited that on the 8/12/24, Zoom webinar:

-1-3 allow people to build alliances, know which constituencies were represented, and “feel the room.”
+Items 1-3 above allow people to build alliances, know which constituencies were represented, and “feel the room.”

-Task Force members are being asked to sign non-disclosure agreements (NDAs).
+We hear that Task Force members are being asked to sign non-disclosure agreements (NDAs), but hear conflicting info about this.
 How can you represent your community if you can no longer confer with them because you have signed an NDA?
 How is using NDAs a democratic and transparent process?
 How is this the “deep community engagement” the EDC is promising?

 The EDC has not demonstrated much community engagement with Red Hook since managing Atlantic Basin, a place bigger than the cruise terminal, since 2005.
 The community needs to be vigilant and proactive.